uwhackweek/jupyterbook-template/book/projects/index.md

 ### [During the hackweek](project_during.md): Form Teams, Facilitate Teamwork, Share Learning

 Each day of the hackweek, participants will spend time with hackweek specific tutorials and with their project teams.
+For participants to advance their personal goals in a team setting, it requires open communication between the project leader and team members, and identifying team member roles and tasks.
 A significant part of the first day is geared toward supporting participants with finding the project that best fits their interests, skills, and learning desires.
 By the end of Day 1, teams have formed and conversations about mapping out the tasks will have begun.
 Days 2-4 and part of 5, project leads will facilitate team members making progress on project work and their specific learning objectives.
 The hackweeks concludes with each project team showcasing what they explored, learned, and accomplished together.

 We have provided suggested outlines for daily check-in meetings and tasks that a project leader can guide their team through.

 ### [After the hackweek](project_after.md)

-We aspire to keep projects going after the hackweek!
-This is an optional (yet ideal) outcome of hackweek project work.
+We hope that project work will build a foundation for future collaboration, where the work performed during the hackweek event and the connections made with other participants set the stage for new work to emerge.